Greco-Italian War: German intervention and Italian second spring offensive

+With the advantage of German advance on Greece.
+On 13 April, General Ugo Cavallero ordered the Italian 9th Army (General Alessandro Pirzio Biroli) and the 11th Army (General Carlo Geloso) to pursuit the retreating Greek units in Albania.
+The Italian advance was slowed due to the Greek rearguard actions left by the retreating Greek forces.
+Koritsa was reached on 14 April, Bilishti on 15 April, but Erseke fell on 17 April due to the stiff Greek resistance, Klisura also fell on the same day.
+The Italian offensive pushed towards Leskovik to Ponte Perati.
+Where the vanguards of the 47th Infantry Division 'Bari' encountered stiff Greek resistance, which was taken before the armistice.
+Cavallero desired of a combined action which would encircle the Greek forces in Epirus.
+But it was beyond capacity to the Italian forces to make this action.
+The XXV Army Corps entered Greek territory on 21 April.

+Armistice

 On 16 April, Pitsikas reported to Papagos that signs of disintegration had also begun to appear among the divisions of I Corps and begged him to "save the army from the Italians" by allowing it to capitulate to the Germans, before the military situation collapsed completely.
 On the following day TSDM was renamed III Army Corps and placed under Pitsikas' command.
 The three corps commanders, along with the metropolitan bishop of Ioannina, Spyridon, pressured Pitsikas to unilaterally negotiate with the Germans.
 When he refused, the others decided to bypass him and selected Tsolakoglou, as the senior of the three generals, to carry out the task.
 Tsolakoglou delayed for a few days, sending his chief of staff to Athens to secure permission from Papagos.
 The chief of staff reported the chaos in Athens and urged his commander to take the initiative in a message that implied permission by Papagos, although this was not in fact the case.
 On 20 April, Tsolakoglou contacted Obergruppenführer Sepp Dietrich, the commander of the nearest German unit, the Leibstandarte SS Adolf Hitler (LSSAH) brigade, to offer surrender.
 The protocol of surrender was signed by Tsolakoglou and Dietrich at 18:00 on the same day.
 Presented with the fait accompli an hour later, Pitsikas resigned his command.

+The surrender agreement between Greece and Germany sparked protest by Mussolini, as Greece was required to surrender to Italy also.
+General Wilhelm List then told Mussolini that another surrender agreement would be drawn with the Italians.
+The surrender agreement was formally signed on 23 April by General Tsolakoglou for Greece, General Alfred Jodl for Germany and General Alberto Ferrero for Italy.